To Post, Send To Moneysal@comcast.net. View "MORE" Tab For Information

 Problem: Lack of knowledge of the effectiveness of an irrevocable living

-trust funded with life insurance and/or other assets can deprive you or your
+and/or other assets can deprive you or your

 estate of the opportunity to eliminate some or all estate and gift taxes on